fergusfrl/COSC326-projects/README.md

-#COSC326-projects
+# COSC326
-Assignments from Effective Programming paper at University of Otago
+Assignments for Effective Programming paper at University of Otago